 By enabling urban farming through farm creation, farmer training, public education and policy change, UFI brings people in urban neighborhoods closer to food production.

-By Tristram Keefe, UFI Farm Manager
+LET THE SEASON BEGIN, by Tristram Keefe, UFI Farm Manager

 The operations team is gearing up for the 2017 season that is fast approaching.
 We have been crop planning, ordering seeds and supplies, and strategizing on how to make 2017 our best year yet.